DisCoTec/discotec.github.io/2019/coordination.md

 Authors are invited to submit papers electronically in PostScript or PDF using a two-phase online submission process.
 Registration of the paper information and abstract (max.
 250 words) must be completed according to the [DisCoTec submission dates](https://www.discotec.org/2019/#important-dates).
 Submissions are handled through the EasyChair conference management system, accessible from the conference web site: [https://easychair.org/conferences/?conf=coordination2019](https://easychair.org/conferences/?conf=coordination2019)

 Contributions must be written in English and report on original, unpublished work not submitted for publication elsewhere (cf. IFIP’s Author Code of Conduct, see http://www.ifip.org/ under Publications/Links).
 The submissions must not exceed the total page number limit (see below) prepared using Springer’s LNCS style.
 Submissions not adhering to the above specified constraints may be rejected without review.

-Interested authors can contact Hugo Torres Vieira <hugotvieira@imtlucca.it> and Omar Inverso <omar.inverso@gssi.infn.it> for details.

 Submission categories:
 * Full papers (up to 15 pages + 2 pages references): describing thorough and complete research results and experience reports.